stghecker/simple-python/README.md

 - Pick random numbers easily

 ## Mail_Generator
 - Generate Emails based in your credentials

+## Character_Counter
+- Count numbers from a article, a school essay & any other type of text.